Catharism: Albigensian Crusade

 The first target for the barons of the North were the lands of the Trencavel, powerful lords of Carcassonne, Béziers, Albi, and the Razes.
-Little was done to form a regional coalition, and the crusading army was able to take Carcassonne, the Trencavel capital, incarcerating Raymond Roger Trencavel in his own citadel where he died within three months.
+Little was done to form a regional coalition, and the crusading army was able to take Carcassonne, the Trencavel capital, incarcerating Raymond Roger Trencavel in his own citadel, where he died within three months.
 Champions of the Occitan cause claimed that he was murdered.
-Simon de Montfort was granted the Trencavel lands by Pope Innocent, thus incurring the enmity of Peter II of Aragon who previously had been aloof from the conflict, even acting as a mediator at the time of the siege of Carcassonne.
+Simon de Montfort was granted the Trencavel lands by Pope Innocent, thus incurring the enmity of Peter II of Aragon, who previously had been aloof from the conflict, even acting as a mediator at the time of the siege of Carcassonne.

 The remainder of the first of the two Cathar wars now focused on Simon de Monfort's attempt to hold on to his gains through the winters.
-Then, with a small force of confederates operating from the main winter camp at Fanjeaux, he was faced with the desertion of local lords who had sworn fealty to him out of necessity—and attempts to enlarge his newfound domain during the summer.
-His forces were then greatly augmented by reinforcements from France, Germany, and elsewhere.
+With a small force of confederates operating from the main winter camp at Fanjeaux, he was faced with the desertion of local lords who had sworn fealty to him out of necessity—and attempts to enlarge his newfound domain during the summer.
+His forces were then greatly augmented by reinforcements from northern France, Germany, and elsewhere.

-Summer campaigns saw Simon not only retake what he had lost in the winter, but seek to widen his sphere of operation—and we see him in action in the Aveyron at St. Antonin and on the banks of the Rhône at Beaucaire.
-Simon de Monfort's greatest triumph was the victory against superior numbers at the Battle of Muret—a battle which saw not only the defeat of Raymond of Toulouse and his Occitan allies—but also the death of Peter II of Aragon—which effectively ended the ambitions of the house of Aragon/Barcelona in the Languedoc.
+De Montfort's summer campaigns recaptured losses sustained in winter months, in addition to attempts to widen the crusade's sphere of operation.
+Notably he was active in the Aveyron at St. Antonin and on the banks of the Rhône at Beaucaire.
+Simon de Monfort's greatest triumph was the victory against superior numbers at the Battle of Muret in 1213—a battle in which de Montfort's much smaller force, composed entirely of cavalry, decisively defeated the much-larger, by some estimates 5–10 times larger and combined-force allied armies of Raymond of Toulouse, his Occitan allies, and Peter II of Aragon.
+The battle saw the death of Peter II, which effectively ended the ambitions and influence of the house of Aragon/Barcelona in the Languedoc.

+In 1214, Philip II's victory at Bouvines near Lille ended the Anglo-French War of 1213–1214, dealt a death blow to the Angevin Empire, and freed Philip II to concentrate more of his attentions to the Albigensian Crusade underway in the south of France.
+In addition, the victory at Bouvines was against an Anglo-German force that was attempting to undermine the power of the French crown.
+An Anglo-German victory would have been a serious setback to the crusade.
+Full French royal intervention in support of the crusade occurred in early 1226, when Louis VIII of France led a substantial force into southeastern France.

 Massacre

-The crusader army came under the command, both spiritually and militarily, of the papal legate Arnaud-Amaury, Abbot of Cîteaux.
+The crusader army came under the command, both spiritually and militarily, of the papal legate Arnaud Amalric, Abbot of Cîteaux.
 In the first significant engagement of the war, the town of Béziers was besieged on 22 July 1209.
 The Catholic inhabitants of the city were granted the freedom to leave unharmed, but many refused and opted to stay and fight alongside the Cathars.